katheroine/sql.lab/databases/postgresql/README.md

 The set of datatypes available depends on the particular database.
 Different databases support different data types, and some databases support more data types than others.

+The set of data types available in MySQL, PostgreSQL, and SQLite is different.
+This is because the three databases have different underlying architectures and different design goals.

 * **Numeric**: SMALLINT, INTEGER, BIGINT, NUMERIC, DECIMAL, REAL, DOUBLE PRECISION
 * **String**: CHAR, VARCHAR, TEXT
 * **Binary**: BYTEA